raynergoh/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Use this command to quickly see an overview of your contact pipeline and track your progress!
+**Tip:** Use this command to quickly see how many contacts are pending, completed, or have no status assigned!
 </box>

 ### Saving the data